Mont-Saint-Hilaire line

-Mont-Saint-Hilaire (also designated exo3) is a commuter railway line in Greater Montreal, Quebec, Canada.
-It is operated by Exo, the operator of public transport services across this region.
+Mont-Saint-Hilaire (also designated line 13) is a commuter rail service in Greater Montreal, Quebec.
+It is operated by Exo, the organization that operates the commuter rail network across this region.

-The Mont-Saint-Hilaire line was operated by the Canadian National Railway (CN) between 1859 and 1988.
-The line was not active until Exo's predecessor agency, the Agence Métropolitaine de transport (AMT), resumed passenger service in 2000.
+The Mont-Saint-Hilaire line was operated by the Grand Trunk Railway (GTR) from 1859 to 1923, and by Canadian National Railway (CN) from 1923 to 1988, following the GTR's merger into CN.
+There was no commuter train service on the line after 1988 until Exo's predecessor agency, the Agence Métropolitaine de transport (AMT), resumed passenger service in 2000.

 There are 7 inbound and 7 outbound departures per weekday.
 This line does not run on weekends.

 Overview

 This line links the Central Station in downtown Montreal with Mont-Saint-Hilaire, on Montreal's South Shore.

 The line offers seven departures every weekday morning towards Montreal and seven returns to Saint-Hilaire every weekday evening.
 It is also the only commuter train line not to have any train stations on the island of Montreal outside of Downtown Montreal.
 All the other train lines have at least 4 stops before leaving the island.

-The trains are owned and managed by Exo, and operated by Bombardier's Transportation division.
+The trains are owned and managed by Exo, and operated by Alstom's Transportation division (formerly Bombardier Transportation).

-Today, over 9,000 people ride this train daily.

 History

-CN service
+GTR/CN service

-This commuter route was opened by CN in 1859.
-Equipment in the late 1960s and early 1970s, operated once daily each direction, was a hodgepodge of ca 1930 coaches and an equally eclectic mix of yard switchers, freight and passenger diesel electric engines.
+The line was opened by the Grand Trunk in 1859.
+CN rolling stock in the late 1960s and early 1970s, operated once daily each direction, was a hodgepodge of ca 1930 coaches and an equally eclectic mix of yard switchers, freight and passenger diesel electric engines.
 Service was suspended in 1988, due to low ridership and old equipment used.

 Central Station – Saint-Isidore shuttle service

-During the Oka Crisis in the summer of 1990, the Société de transport de la communauté urbaine de Montréal (STCUM) organised a temporary rail shuttle service between Montreal Central Station and the town of Saint-Isidore due to the closure of the Honoré Mercier Bridge during said crisis.
+During the Oka Crisis in the summer of 1990, the Société de transport de la communauté urbaine de Montréal (STCUM) organized a temporary rail shuttle service between Montreal Central Station and the town of Saint-Isidore due to the closure of the Honoré Mercier Bridge during said crisis.
 That service used part of the present-day Mont-Saint-Hilaire line between Montreal Central Station and Saint-Lambert station via Victoria Bridge, and then branched off to the CN Rouses Point Subdivision towards Saint-Isidore.